kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/hash-collision.md

 abi.encodePacked(["a"], ["b", "c", "d"])
 ```

-Both calls could potentially produce the same packed encoding because `abi.encodePacked()` simply concatenates the elements without any delimiters.
+Both calls could potentially produce the same packed encoding because `abi.encodePacked()` simply concatenates the elements without any delimiters!

-As a matter of fact, the below warning is from the [official solidity documentation](https://docs.soliditylang.org/en/latest/abi-spec.html#non-standard-packed-mode) on the same
+As a matter of fact, the below warning is taken as it is straight from the [official solidity documentation](https://docs.soliditylang.org/en/latest/abi-spec.html#non-standard-packed-mode) on the same

 > [!WARNING]
 > If you use `keccak256(abi.encodePacked(a, b))` and both `a` and `b` are dynamic types, it is easy to craft collisions in the hash value by moving parts of `a` into `b` and vice-versa.
 > More specifically, `abi.encodePacked("a", "bc") == abi.encodePacked("ab", "c")`.
 If you use `abi.encodePacked` for signatures, authentication or data integrity, make sure to always use the same types and check that at most one of them is dynamic.
 Unless there is a compelling reason, `abi.encode` should be preferred.